GMC Denali

 Denali is a nameplate used by GMC for its highest trim level on its vehicles.
-Vehicles with the Denali trim option carry list prices up to 41% higher than base model of the Terrain and 14% for the Yukon XL.
-Prices range from $41,100 for GMC Terrain to $105,495 for a top-of-the-line Yukon XL Denali Ultimate (as of 2025).
+Vehicles with the Denali trim option carry list prices up to 41% higher than the base models.

-The Denali nameplate is often used as an insignia or status symbol, and in particular is popular as a less costly alternative to the Cadillac marque.
+The Denali nameplate is often used as an insignia and as a premium alternative to General Motors' luxury brand, Cadillac.
 The Yukon Denali line typically represents 40% of Yukon sales in both units and dollars.
 In 2013 it sold more than 75,558 units of the Denali brand, which accounted for 20% of GMC's sales, making it one of GM's most successful sub-brands.